 Before you begin driving your vehicle, you should know what gasoline to use and how to check the levels of important fluids.
 You also need to know how to properly store luggage or packages.
 The information in this section will help you.
-If you plan to add any accessories to your vehicle, please Break-in Period108Fuel Recommendation108Service Station Procedures109Refueling109Opening and Closing the109Hood110Oil Check111Engine Coolant Check112Fuel Economy112 accessories to your vehicle, please read the information in this section Fuel Economy 112 Accessories and Modifications 113 first.
-Carrying Cargo 115
+If you plan to add any accessories to your vehicle, please read the information in this section first.